patooz/alx-higher_level_programming/0x00-python-hello_world/README.md

-4-print_float.py - a python script that prints a floating number 6-concat.py - a python script that concats two strings 7-edges.py - a python script that cuts and pastes a string
+4-print_float.py - a python script that prints a floating number 6-concat.py - a python script that concats two strings 7-edges.py - a python script that cuts and pastes a string 8-concat_edges.py - a python script that prints a line, followed by a new line